CAD Advising---Spring 2016

 - Paper and pen for note taking, or print out an advising worksheet (for both core and concentration for your Bulletin year)

 Only with permission from the department.
 Use the Course Substitution Petition form to request a course substitution.
 (Click for the Course Substitution form.)
 Be sure to fill out the form completely and attach requested documents or your petition will not be reviewed and/or signed by the department chair.

 Click on the link for your CAD concentration and Bulletin year for appropriate Advising Worksheets.
 Print out and bring to advising appointment.

 2015 - 2016

 2013 – 2014

 2011 – 2012

-Click on each link for each Child Development Permit Matrix.
+Click on each link for each Child Development Permit Matrix - for EC concentration.

 Click on the link for more information: http://gcoe.sfsu.edu/dcp